First, let me tell you where I got such a large list of vegetables:

-- Orange Chicken
+- Orange Chicken,

-- Chow Mien
+- Chow mein

-- Beef Broccoli
+- Beef Broccoli,

-- Green Beans and Chicken
+- Green beans and Chicken,

-And, of course, more.
+- And, of course, more.

-- For the sauteed onions, she used a red onion and fried some in a skillet.
+- For the sauteed onions, she used red onion and fried some in a skillet.

-Here’s a great idea for lunch tomorrow have a salad with those vegetables that make a great salad, and start planning on which vegetables you’ll have for dinner that night.
+Have a salad with those Vegetables that make a great salad, and start planning on which Vegetables you’ll have for dinner that night.